 Cut Your Costs

 This is one of the hardest steps, since you need to renounce from all the luxuries you used to spend your money on.
 You need to stop eating outside, drinking fancy wines, buying designer clothes etc. But luxuries like these are not the only enemy to your solvency.
 There are number of other expensive things most people can live without.
 Your car is one of those things.
 In most big cities there’s a very functional public transport network, and of course there are also many ride share websites nowadays.
-Couponing is a good way to save on buying groceries and it is much less expensive to live with one or several roommates, than by yourself.
+Also cancel subscriptions you may have, such as those to a penny stock newsletter.
+Couponing is also a good way to save on buying groceries and it is much less expensive to live with one or several roommates, than by yourself.
 You can find plenty more ways to cut your costs online.

 If your current salary can’t cover your living expenses and monthly payments to your creditors, you should find another part-time work.
 This can be anything from, from waitering to landscaping, but by far the most profitable part-time jobs today are the freelance ones.
 Use your profession wisely and start a consulting or freelancing on the side.
 For finding your first clients you can register at some of the popular freelancing market places.
 No matter what you do, be very determined to get the part-time job or to satisfy your freelance client.
 If competition is big try outbidding them with asking for a lower salary or offering some extra gifts or services.